fifth-postulate/lunar-lockout/README.md

 We will determine the game tree and seek a solution.

 ### Number of Positions
 Below is a tabulation of the number of possible positions, without taking symmetry into account.
-The numbers are calculated with the [stars-and-bars][start-bars] method.
+The numbers are calculated with the [stars-and-bars][stars-bars] method.

 | #Robots | #tableux       | #Positions        |
 |---------|----------------|-------------------|